Berry-Esseen bound and precise moderate deviations for products of random matrices: Introduction

+For a more general version of \eqref{IntroLLT005}, see Theorem \ref{ThmLocal01}, where a target function $\psi$ on $\sigma(G_n,x)$ is considered.
+When $|y| =o(n^{1/6})$, the term $\frac{y^3}{\sqrt{n}} \zeta(\frac{y}{\sqrt{n}})$ tends to $0$ and can be removed in \eqref{IntroLLT005}.
+In this case, \eqref{IntroLLT005} improves the local limit theorem of \cite[Theorem 17.10]{BQ16b} established for $|y| = O(\sqrt{\log n})$.
+Local limit theorems with moderate deviations of type \eqref{IntroLLT005} are used for instance in \cite{BQ13} for studying dynamics of group actions on finite volume homogeneous spaces.
+As an important application of \eqref{IntroLLT005} we establish a new local limit theorem with moderate deviations for the operator norm $\lVert G_n\rVert$, see Theorem \ref{Thm_LLT_Norm_0a}.

 All the results stated above concern invertible matrices, but we also establish analogous theorems for positive matrices.
-Some limit theorems for $\log |G_nx|$ in case of positive matrices such as central limit theorem and Berry-Esseen theorem have been established earlier by Furstenberg and Kesten \cite{FursKesten1960}, Hennion \cite{Hennion1997}, and Hennion and Herv\'{e} \cite{Hen-Herve2004}.
-Here, we extend the Berry-Esseen theorem of \cite{Hen-Herve2004} to the couple $(X_n^x, \log|G_nx|)$ with a target function $\varphi$ on the Markov chain $X_n^x$.
-We also complement the results in \cite{FursKesten1960, Hennion1997, Hen-Herve2004} by giving a Cram\'er type moderate deviation expansion and a local limit theorem with moderate deviations.
+Some limit theorems for $\sigma(G_n,x)$ in case of positive matrices such as central limit theorem and Berry--Esseen theorem have been established earlier by Furstenberg and Kesten \cite{FK60}, Hennion \cite{Hen97}, and Hennion and Herv\'{e} \cite{HH04}.
+Here, we extend the Berry--Esseen theorem of \cite{HH04} to the couple $(X_n^x, \sigma(G_n,x))$ with a target function $\varphi$ on the Markov chain $X_n^x$.
+We also complement the results in \cite{FK60, Hen97, HH04} by giving a Cram\'er type moderate deviation expansion and a local limit theorem with moderate deviations.

+The results of the paper can be useful in number of models of growing interest in probability and statistics.
+In particular, our study has been motivated by applications to branching random walks and multitype branching processes in random environment; we refer to \cite{BGL20a, BGL20b, GLP20a, GLP20b} where large deviation asymptotics have been obtained in these settings using the results of this paper.
+For an application to moderate deviations for the operator norm and the spectral radius of products of random matrices we refer to \cite{XGL20}.
+Other fields of application include the financial mathematics, among them multidimensional stochastic recursions and perpetuity sequences.

+On the other hand with the approach developed in the paper, one can also study limit theorems for Markov chains, dynamical systems, random walks on hyperbolic groups and homogeneous spaces; for these topics we refer to Hennion and Herv\'e \cite{HH01}, Parry and Pollicott \cite{ParryPollicottBook90}, Gou\"ezel \cite{Gou09}, Guivarc'h \cite{Gui15}, Benoist and Quint \cite{BQhyperbolic16}.
+For example, combining our approach with the techniques from Guivarc'h and Hardy \cite{GH88}, it is possible to obtain extensions of our results to the setting of Anosov's diffeomorphisms and more general dynamical systems allowing a coding by mixing sub-shifts.
+As another example, one can establish the analogs of the results of the paper for Markov chains with compact state spaces.
+These aspects will be not considered here because of the limitation of the length of the paper.